 Dr. Chang advises that the best course of treatment for sciatica is prevention.
 He offers these tips to reduce risks:

-- Exercise regularly to maintain a free range of motion of the spine
+- Exercise regularly and incorporate stretching to maintain a free range of motion of the spine

 - Ensure proper posture when sitting to avoid putting too much pressure on the back and sciatic nerve.
 Keep back straight, hips at an approximate 45-degree angle, feet slightly elevated if possible.
 Avoid crossing legs.

 - Use correct body mechanics.
 When standing for a prolonged time, for example, occasionally elevate a foot by placing it on a small stool or box.

 - If overweight, lose the extra pounds.

 Watch our 3D professionally animated video on Sciatica: https://www.youtube.com/watch?v=vumGp6HcdJg